bogdal/hubot-ionapp/README.md

 ### Returns a list of users who requested a home office on specified day
     hubot who'll be working at home on Friday

+### Displays a list of IONapp team members
+    hubot show me the team

+### Maps current user to the IONapp username
+    hubot remember me as abogdal

+### Adds a home office requests
+    hubot I will be working at home on Monday hubot I will be working at home on Feb 10 to 14

+It covers all work time windows in specified date range.